Memorization and Optimization in Deep Neural Networks with Minimum Over-parameterization: Related Work and Discussion

 \paragraph{Memorization capacity and gradient descent training.} For binary classification, the memorization capacity of neural networks was first studied by Cover \cite{cover1965geometrical}, who solved the single-neuron case.
 Later, Baum \cite{Baum1988} proved that, for two-layer networks, the memorization capacity is lower bounded by the number of parameters, and upper bounds of the same order were given in \cite{kowalczyk1994counting,sakurai1992nh}.
-Recently, tight results for two-layer networks in the regression setting\footnote{As pointed out in \cite{Andrea2020}, achieving memorization for regression is harder than for classification, where it suffices to satisfy inequality constraints.} have been provided \cite{bubeck2020network, Andrea2020}.
+Recently, tight results for two-layer networks in the regression setting have been provided \cite{bubeck2020network, Andrea2020}.
 In particular, \cite{bubeck2020network} generalizes the construction of \cite{Baum1988}, while the memorization result of \cite{Andrea2020} comes from a bound on the smallest NTK eigenvalue.
 This same route is also followed to analyze deep networks in \cite{tightbounds} and in this work.
 Results for multiple layers have been provided in \cite{bartlett2019nearly, yun2019small,vershynin2020memory,ge2019mildly}.
 As concerns efficient algorithms achieving memorization, \cite{daniely2020memorizing,daniely2020neural} study classification with two-layer networks.
 A popular line of research has exploited the NTK view to give optimization guarantees on gradient descent.
 Existing work has focused on the two-layer case \cite{theoreticalinsghts,DuEtal2018_ICLR,OymakMahdi2019,SongYang2020,wu2019global,song2021subquadratic}, and optimal results in terms of over-parameterization have been obtained \cite{Andrea2020}.
 For deep networks, \cite{DuEtal2019} assumes a lower bound on the smallest NTK eigenvalue, \cite{AllenZhuEtal2018,zou2020gradient,ZouGu2019} require all the layer widths to be (rather large) polynomials in the number of samples, and \cite{QuynhMarco2020,nguyen2021proof} reduce the over-parameterization to a single layer of linear width.
 In particular, in these last two papers, the analysis of the NTK is reduced to that of a certain feature matrix (the first one in \cite{QuynhMarco2020} and the last one in \cite{nguyen2021proof}).
-Hence, these approaches do not seem suitable to tackle networks with sub-linear layer widths\footnote{If the width is sub-linear, then the feature matrix is low-rank and, hence, its smallest eigenvalue is $0$.}.
+Hence, these approaches do not seem suitable to tackle networks with sub-linear layer widths\footnote{If the width is sub-linear, then the feature matrix is low-rank and, hence, its smallest eigenvalue is $0$.}. \simone{Finally, we remark that milder over-paramerization requirements are sufficient for classification problems.
+More specifically, it has been proved that polylogarithmic width suffices for two-layer \cite{ji2019polylogarithmic} and deep \cite{chen2020much} ReLU networks to converge and generalize.
+In fact, achieving memorization for regression is harder than for classification, where it suffices to satisfy inequality constraints \cite{Andrea2020}.}